aphalo/ggpmisc/README.md

 labeling peaks and valleys, generating labels for fitted models including polynomial equations, highlighting deviations from a model fit, and for filtering-out regions of plot panels with high densities of observations.
-Another group of ggplot statistics and geoms aim at easying the debugging new geoms and statistics (or learning how they work).
+Another group of ggplot statistics and geoms aim at easying the debugging of new geoms and statistics (or learning how they work).
 Plottng of time series data is facilitated by a 'fortify-like' function.